 The process of handling debts in probate typically involves the following steps:

-- Identifying Existing Debts: The executor must compile a comprehensive list of the deceased person's debts, which may include outstanding loans, credit card balances, medical bills, and other obligations.
+- Identifying existing debts: The executor must compile a comprehensive list of the deceased person's debts, which may include outstanding loans, credit card balances, medical bills, and other obligations.

-- Notifying Creditors: Creditors are notified of the individual's death, allowing them to make a claim against the estate for the amounts owed; in Montana, creditors have a specific timeframe to file their claims.
+- Notifying creditors: Creditors are notified of the individual's death, allowing them to make a claim against the estate for the amounts owed.
+In Montana, creditors have a specific timeframe to file their claims.

-- Validating Claims: The executor reviews the claims to confirm their validity and pays valid claims from the estate's assets in the legally prescribed order — funeral expenses, administration costs, and certain tax liabilities generally take precedence.
+- Validating claims: The executor reviews the claims to confirm their validity and pays valid claims from the estate's assets in the legally prescribed order — funeral expenses, administration costs, and certain tax liabilities generally take precedence.

-- Distributing the Remaining Assets: After paying off valid debts, the residual assets are distributed to the beneficiaries according to the deceased person's will or state intestacy laws.
+- Distributing the remaining assets: After paying off valid debts, the residual assets are distributed to the beneficiaries according to the deceased person's will or state intestacy laws.

 The personal representative needs to manage debts diligently and follow Montana's probate laws to the letter to protect the interests of both creditors and beneficiaries while ensuring a fair and orderly distribution of the estate.